Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 Added JS to let you enter data into the form and then change the tables data Added Regex to only allow numbers
-Added a prevent default to stop page refresh with the form
+Added a prevent default to stop page refresh with the form Made the mailing list form edit the information below form Made the mailing form check the data is valid

 ### References
 https://stackoverflow.com/questions/8722163/how-to-assign-multiple-classes-to-an-html-container